Alpine Wildflowers in Zermatt

 The last on the list brings a splash of colour to the rocky areas it is found in.
 You’ll also find a white versions of these little flowers in the same areas too.

-All these flowers are illustrated in my Alpine Flora Collection.
-Why not order a print and take it on your next alpine adventure?
+All these flowers are illustrated in my Alpine Flora Collection which includes prints, swimsuits, leggings, shorts, rashguards and notebooks.
+Why not order a print or a pair of shorts to take on your next alpine adventure?

 Special thanks and credit go to ‘Alpenblumen’ in the GU Kompass book series for much of what I have learnt about alpine flowers to date.